soyinkas1/PP0002_heart-diesease-project_Classification/README.md

 ## Acknowledgments
 The project code, structure, best practices etc. were inspired and learnt from a myriad of open sources such as :
-- Coursework from the M.Sc programme at Cardiff Metropolitan University
+- Coursework from Zero to Mastery Data Science ML Bootcamp
-- Youtube videos of Kris Naik such as
+- Youtube videos of Kris Naik such as End to End Machine Learning Project
-- Books and literature such as
+- Books and literature such as Flask Web Development, Data Science from Scratch
-- YouTube and many other resources such as
-- Udemy training such as
+- Udemy trainings
-- Github repositories and resources such as
+- Github repositories and resources
-And many Medium.com articles.
+- Medium.com articles etc.

 ## Future Work/Advancements

-1. Create a viable workaround for the Twitter scrapper to scrape 2000000+ profiles
-2. Add a Facebook scrapping module
-3. Update the data source to be a database such as MongoDB
-4. Connect to updated data feed from Crunchbase to continually train the model as part of the pipeline
+1. TBD